 Blue (Bleu) Cheeses

 This type of cheese, with its blue, green or sometimes even brownish grey veins, has a pretty strong and salty-tangy taste.
-They are injected with cultures of Penicilium mold which creates these veins.
+They are injected with cultures of Penicillium mould which creates these veins.
 They go well with sweeter desserts and sparkling wines.
 Arethusa Blue, an English-style blue cheese produced by Arethusa Farm in Bantam, was recently named the best blue cheese in the world.

 This “Queen of Cheeses” originated in Brie, France, from where it gets its name.
 It’s a pale soft cow’s milk cheese with a white mould as it’s rind.
 It is one of the greatest kind and is said to make everything it meets more delicious.
 It is mildly sweet in flavour and hence, goes well with berries and dark chocolate.
 Tastes best when paired with Pinot Noir or Chardonnay.

-Under this type falls the Parmegiano Reggiano, “the King of Cheeses”.
-Made from cow’s milk, this is a type of aged cheese which is mainly used in grated form as seasoning over hit dishes like pasta.
-It is fragnant and has a certain sweetness to it, which makes it pair really well with dark chocolate and sparkling wines.
+Under this type falls the Parmigiano-Reggiano, “the King of Cheeses”.
+Made from cow’s milk, this is a type of aged cheese which is mainly used in grated form as a seasoning over hit dishes like pasta.
+It is fragrant and has a certain sweetness to it, which makes it pair really well with dark chocolate and sparkling wines.